engelsjk/underpass/README.md

 go build -o bin/underpass cmd/underpass/main.go
 ```

-This Underpass binary requires a ```.env``` file that includes the connection parameters to a Docker-OSM instance.
-It must include the following variables:
+This Underpass binary requires a ```.env``` file that includes the connection parameters to the Docker-OSM instance.
+Copy the  ```.example.env``` file in this repository, rename it to ```.env``` and then edit the variables to match the existing Docker-OSM instance that you've set up in the previous section.

 ```
 DB_HOST=localhost